 We already know that communication is vital to have a healthy marriage.
 But did you know that communication increases intimacy?

-For women we desire to have that emotional connection.
-If we don't feel heard it's really hard to open ourselves up to feeling loved and wanting to be loved intimately.
-For men I believe they fear saying the wrong thing.
+For men, I believe they fear to say the wrong thing.
 So they are very careful about what they share if anything.
 Too often they get “in trouble” for what they share.
-(By the way there is a solution for that.
+(By the way, there is a solution for that.
 It amazingly transforms your relationship)